Fay09020902/Ticket-Pass/README.md

 2. As a user, I want to be able to view comments left by other users on events so that I can get an idea of what to expect.

 ## Seats
-As a user, I want to be able to select specific seats for an event so that I can choose my preferred viewing experience.
+1. As a user, I want to be able to select specific seats for an event so that I can choose my preferred viewing experience.
-This involves displaying a seat map and allowing users to select seats based on their preferences
+This involves displaying a seat map and allowing users to select seats based on their preferences 2.As a user, I want to be able to delete a ticket I have purchased

 # MVP